awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/test-drive-firehose.md

 1. Under **Test with demo data**, choose **Start sending demo data** to generate sample stock ticker data\.

-1. Follow the onscreen instructions to verify that data is being delivered to your Amazon ES domain\.
-For more information, see [Searching Documents in an Amazon ES Domain](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg-search.html) in the *Amazon Elasticsearch Service Developer Guide*\.
+1. Follow the onscreen instructions to verify that data is being delivered to your OpenSearch Service domain\.
+For more information, see [Searching Documents in an OpenSearch Service Domain](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/es-gsg-search.html) in the *Amazon OpenSearch Service Developer Guide*\.

 1. When the test is complete, choose **Stop sending demo data** to stop incurring usage charges\.